dat3ngy/FuelPredictor/README.md

 First time setup:
 1. Install Node JS - https://nodejs.dev/download
 2. Navigate to the setup directory and copy and paste the npm commands in npmscripts.txt

+To start the web server server: npm start